Genetics and epigenetics in disease

 About the group

-In our search for genetic and epigenetic causes of disease, we use a wide range of methods.
-Many of these are based on high-throughput sequencing, which is performed by our close collaborator, the Norwegian Sequencing Centre.
-Some of our main activities include studies of DNA methylation in twins with autoimmune disease, and linkage analyses and high-throughput sequencing of families and patient groups with assumed monogenic disorders.
+In our search for genetic and epigenetic causes of disease, we apply a wide range of methods.
+Many of these are based on high-throughput sequencing, performed by our close collaborator, the Norwegian Sequencing Centre.
+Applied methods include exome and genome sequencing, genome-wide methylation analysis and linkage analysis.

 - Developing strategies for efficient genetic diagnosis and disease mapping in high-throughput sequencing data